 For most advisory services, you will pay an ongoing fee based on the value of cash and investments in your advisory account.
-The more assets there are in your advisory account, the more you will pay in fees, and SAA or APA therefore have an incentive to encourage you to increase the assets in your account.
+The more assets there are in your advisory account, the more you will pay in fees, and we therefore have an incentive to encourage you to increase the assets in your account.

-The amount paid to SAA or APA and your financial professional does not vary based on the type of investments SAA or APA select on your behalf or recommend to you.
+The amount paid to Osaic and your financial professional does not vary based on the type of investments we select on your behalf or recommend to you.
 The asset-based fee will be deducted from your account and thus reduces the value of your account.

 For wrap fee programs, the asset-based fee will include most transaction costs and custody services, and as a result wrap fees are typically higher than non-wrap advisory fees.
 For non-wrap fee programs, you will pay asset-based fees for investment advice, but separate transaction fees.
 Some investments (such as mutual funds and variable annuities) impose additional fees that will reduce the value of your investment over time.
-For financial planning and consulting services, the fees will be agreed upon between you and your financial professional.
+For financial planning, the fees will be agreed upon between you and your financial professional.